-- e) INNOVATIVE BIOTECHNOLOGIES: Not applicable.
+e) INNOVATIVE BIOTECHNOLOGIES: Not applicable.

-- f) COEXISTANCE: Not applicable.
+f) COEXISTANCE: Not applicable.

-- g) LABELING:
+g) LABELING:

 El Salvador requires labeling for packaged foods mainly for health and consumer information.
 Nutrition facts and ingredient lists are part of the label.
 Labeling for food products that contain GEs is required under Article 128 of the Consumer Law; however, this rule is currently not being enforced.
-For additional information on labeling regulations please refer El Salvador's Food and Import Regulations and Standards report at www.fas.usda.gov
+For additional information on labeling regulations please refer to El Salvador's Food and Import Regulations and Standards report at www.fas.usda.gov.

-- h) MONITORING AND TESTING: No testing at this time. - i) LOW LEVEL PRESENCE (LLP) POLICY: No LLP policy. - j) ADDITIONAL REGULATORY REQUIREMENTS: Not applicable. - k) INTELLECTUAL PROPERTY RIGHTS (IPR): Not applicable. - 1) CARTAGENA PROTOCOL RATIFICATION:
+h) MONITORING AND TESTING: No testing at this time.
+MARN is monitoring planting fields in the North to discard involuntary introduction of GE corn from neighboring Honduras.

+i) LOW LEVEL PRESENCE (LLP) POLICY: No LLP policy.

+j) ADDITIONAL REGULATORY REQUIREMENTS: Not applicable.

+k) INTELLECTUAL PROPERTY RIGHTS (IPR): Not applicable.

+1) CARTAGENA PROTOCOL RATIFICATION: